Neither the cause nor the mechanism of schizophrenia is known.

 People may have a variety of symptoms, ranging from bizarre behavior and rambling, disorganized speech to loss of emotions and little or no speech to inability to concentrate and remember.

-Doctors diagnose schizophrenia based on symptoms after they do tests to rule out other possible causes.
+Doctors diagnose schizophrenia based on symptoms after they do tests to rule out other possible causes of psychosis.

 Treatment involves antipsychotic drugs, training programs and community support activities, psychotherapy, and family education.